open-contracting/standard/docs/schema/merging.md

 In a **versioned release**, with a few exceptions, a field's value is replaced with an array of versioned values, which should be in chronological order by `releaseDate`.

-Following on from the example above, a later release updates the value of `tender.value.amount`.
+Following on from the example above, a later release updates the value of the `tender.value.amount` field:

 ```{jsoninclude} ../examples/amendments/tender.json
 :jsonpointer: /records/0/releases/2
 :expand: tag, tender, value
 ```

-In the versioned release, `tender.value.amount` is replaced with an array of versioned values:
+In the versioned release, the `tender.value.amount` field is an array, that now contains another versioned value:

 ```{jsoninclude} ../examples/amendments/tender.json
 :jsonpointer: /records/0/versionedRelease/tender/value